The Pros and Cons of Internal and External Coaches

 |Variety of coaching styles, skill sets, and background to choose from||"Coachee" may not know how to set measurable goals|

 For most companies, resources are scarce, so it may be tempting to use an “internal coach only” approach.
-It is more important to ask if your company has natural coaching talent currently onboard.
+It is more important to ask if your company has natural executive coaching talent currently onboard.

-In addition, an honest examination needs to be made of the following:
+An honest examination needs to be made of the following:

 - How significant are the desired changes?